 Different classifications have different air change rates, which apply to air filtration and cycling through your space.
 Your air change rate will change based on your occupancy, traffic, and particle generating processes, among other factors.
 You will need to evaluate your specific cleanroom application to determine your air change rate and adjust your airflow accordingly.

 Next, you can begin placing your equipment around different areas of your cleanroom.
 Consider how people move through your space and where it makes the most sense to place certain equipment.
 You will also need to consider your cleanliness classification, process requirements, energy cost, and building codes in creating your layout.

 Choose Cleanroom-Approved Furniture

-Now that you’ve designed the layout and the flow of your cleanroom, you will need to consider the furniture and apparel in the space.
+Now that you’ve designed the layout and the flow of your cleanroom, you will need to consider cleanroom supplies such as furniture and apparel in the space.
 Purchasing stainless steel tables and cleanroom approved chairs is a must for critical environments.
 In addition, personnel should be protected with critical gowning apparel such as facemasks, gloves, cleanroom frocks and booties.

 Consider HVAC Needs and Other Variables

 You will also need to determine what your heating and cooling needs for your cleanroom are.
 Consider the most conservative climate conditions, filtration, and different sources of heat when performing your calculations: humidifier heat, recirculation fan heat, process load, and filtration.